COPS-CSOC-2022/csoc-task-2-web/README.md

 **The complete description of the API is mentioned at the end of this readme.**

 ## Tasks
 You would notice that the application is not functional completely.
 So, your task is to make it completely functional.
 You would be working in `main.js`, `init.js`, `auth_required.js` and `no_auth_required.js` mainly.
 There are several todos mentioned in these files.
 You have to complete those.
+The html files might need modification too.

-In particular you have to
+In particular you have to:

+- **Make all the buttons functional** - You may notice that the buttons do not work yet.
+You have to make edits so that the corresponding functions in `main.js` are triggered when the buttons are clicked..

 - **Complete the auth_required.js and no_auth_required.js** - You may notice that initially you are landed on the main page even when you are not logged in.
 That is wrong.
 In this files you have to write code to redirect user to pages based on whether he/she is authenticated or not.